devopshobbies/devops-roadmap/README.md

 - Teamcity (Paid)
 - Bamboo (Paid)
 - GitLab (Suitable for CI and CD in ALl infrastructure)(Paid)
+- Azure DevOps (Suitable for CI and CD in Windows infrastructure)(Paid)

 ## Step 4: Containerization
 - Kubernetes